 Simply know that your baby will not go hungry, you have other options.
 Such as, supplementing with formula or donor milk.

-This FREE E-Book is a quick guide to help you get your supply fueled back up as quickly as possible!
+This FREE Action Pack is a quick guide to help you get your supply fueled back up as quickly as possible!

 Once you download your digital copy, check your inbox over the next couple of days for more helpful milk supply tips.